kbdharun/Java-Programs/Class/Sep_6_class/notes.md

 ### Inner class

-- Inner class can be static, and it can only access Static datamember and static member function of outer class.
+- Inner class can be static, and it can only access the Static data member and static member function of the outer class.
 - It is a **non-static nested class** or *static inner class*.

 ### Anonymous object and class

-- Object created without name.
+- Object created without a name.
 - Anonymous object is very commonly used in object classes.
-- *Anonymous inner class* is class created without name.
+- *Anonymous inner class* is a class created without a name.

 ```java
 \*Sample*\